lamarrr/STX/assets/panicking.md

 # Overriding the default panic behaviour

-Suppose you want to log the errors to disk or to a network before terminating the program, you can define your custom panic handlers to do that.
+Failure reporting varies from project to project, suppose you want to log the errors to disk or to a network before terminating the program due to a `panic`, you can define your custom panic handlers to do that.

 **NOTE**: A panic handler can only be defined once (One Definition Rule).